 Alternatives to Oldhamii

 Oldham’s is one of the most popular species of ornamental bamboo in the United States.
 But perhaps you want something else.
+In other parts of the tropical and subtropical world, Bambusa vulgaris is very widespread, and the golden cultivars of this species are especially attractive as ornamentals.

 If it’s too cold to grow Bambusa in your climate zone, but you want something of comparable size and stature, then try a big Phyllostachys.
 Phyllostachys bambusoides, or Japanese Timber Bamboo, is a beautiful variety.
 It has a running growth habit, but the culms are tall, elegant and vibrant green.
 It’s very similar in size to Oldhamii, but be sure to use some kind of root barrier to prevent spreading.